-YES.
-NASW publishes Clinical Social Workers in Private Practice, which is available for purchase.
-This brochure outlines the knowledge and skills required for effective clinical practice.
-Includes a definition of private practice and descriptions of important elements related to the business of practice.
-This useful reference guide is an excellent resource for any social worker in private practice.
+Yes.
+NASW publishes the NASW Standards for Clinical Social Work Practice, which is available for purchase or download.
+This useful brochure guide is an excellent resource for any social worker in private practice.

 How can I obtain a tax ID number?